DIY Serpentine Belt Conversion for all A-series MG Midgets, Austin Healey Sprites, Morris Minors and Classic Mini Coopers

 Another benefit is that you can change or remove the belt if servicing the water pump or alternator in just seconds using a regular 3/8” ratchet handle!

-On naturally aspirated engines, these bespoke pulleys combine with an inexpensive serpentine belt, compact spring-loaded tensioner, and a simple aluminum mount that you can make in minutes using a hacksaw, file or sandpaper, drill, and a 3/8-24 tap.
-(Contact us for a free template.
-We will be adding a downloadable PDF template to our Purchase page in the near future.)
+On naturally aspirated engines, these bespoke pulleys combine with an inexpensive serpentine belt, compact spring-loaded tensioner, and a simple aluminum mount that you can make in minutes using a hacksaw, file or sandpaper, drill, and a 3/8-24 tap and the free downloadable template pictured farther down on this page.